Laboratory of Neurophysiology, Pharmacology, & Structural Biology

 The scope of my laboratory is to elucidate novel physiological and pharmacological mechanisms that regulate dopaminergic and cholinergic signaling in the brain, the intercommunication between these systems in the striatum, and the maladaptation of these systems in drug addiction and movement disorders.

 My postdoctoral training and my present work have been focused on these questions.
-My graduate studies were focused on lipid-protein interactions, structure‒function relationships, and structural biology on nicotinic receptors due to my interests in learning about cholinergic signaling at the atomic level.
-During my postdoctoral experience, I evolved to research in physiology and pharmacology, including research focused on elucidating the role of the dopamine receptor 2 on controlling dopamine release, as well as studied the contribution of cholinergic interneurons and medium spiny neurons in striatal dopamine signaling.
-Furthermore, my postdoctoral experience gave me the opportunity to be involved in other projects, including regeneration of dopaminergic neuron axons by glycine transporter inhibition, regulation of dopamine release by muscarinic receptor 5 modulation, and the development of fluorescent false neurotransmitters and positive allosteric modulators for muscarinic receptor 5.
+My graduate studies focused on lipid-protein interactions, structure‒function relationships, and structural biology of nicotinic receptors, driven by my interest in understanding cholinergic signaling at the atomic level.
+During my postdoctoral experience, I shifted my research to physiology and pharmacology, focusing on elucidating the role of dopamine receptor 2 in regulating dopamine release, as well as studying the contributions of cholinergic interneurons and medium spiny neurons to striatal dopamine signaling.
+Furthermore, my postdoctoral experience gave me the opportunity to participate in other projects, including the regeneration of dopaminergic neuron axons via glycine transporter inhibition, the regulation of dopamine release via muscarinic receptor 5 modulation, and the development of fluorescent false neurotransmitters and positive allosteric modulators for muscarinic receptor 5.

 This experience allowed me to become an expert on in vitro, ex vivo, and in vivo electrophysiological, electrochemical, and Ca2+ imaging methods.
 Furthermore, I am also skilled in DNA recombination, protein purification, crystallization, molecular biology & biochemical techniques, behavior paradigms, and computational chemistry, including docking and molecular dynamics.

-My overall experience has resulted in 11 peer-reviewed publications (one first author, two co-first author, one principal investigator, and 8 coauthor).
+My overall experience has resulted in 12 peer-reviewed publications (one first author, two co-first author, one principal investigator, and 9 coauthor).
 These publications have been cited over 586 times (h-index 9).
-Currently, I am writing two additional studies (one as first author and one as the principal investigator) that are expected to be submitted for publication in 2024.
+I am currently writing two additional studies (one as first author and one as principal investigator) that are expected to be submitted for publication in 2026.

 Education & Training: